jtorrence0/QuickBaseTamperMonkey/README.md

 # QuickBaseTamperMonkey
-Tamper Monkey Scripts for use with Quick Base
+This project contains many [Tampermokey](http://www.tampermonkey.net/) userscripts that help extend the capability of Quick Base

 ## How to install
 1. Install the [Tampermonkey extension](https://www.tampermonkey.net/?ext=dhdg&browser=chrome) for your browser.
 2. Navigate to the UserScript you would like to install in GitHub and click the "Raw" button on the right side of the page.